Hoffmann's reflex

 Hoffmann's reflex (Hoffmann's sign, sometimes simply Hoffmann's, or finger flexor reflex) is a neurological examination finding elicited by a reflex test which can help verify the presence or absence of issues arising from the corticospinal tract.
 It is named after neurologist Johann Hoffmann.
 Usually considered a pathological reflex in a clinical setting, the Hoffmann's reflex has also been used as a measure of spinal reflex processing (adaptation) in response to exercise training.

 Procedure

 The Hoffmann's reflex test itself involves loosely holding the middle finger and flicking the fingernail downward, allowing the middle finger to flick upward reflexively.
 A positive response is seen when there is flexion and adduction of the thumb on the same hand.
-Eg. in hypertonia, the tips of other fingers flex and the thumb flexes and adducts.
+E.g. in hypertonia, the tips of other fingers flex and the thumb flexes and adducts.

 Interpretations

 A positive Hoffmann's reflex and finger jerks suggest hypertonia, but can occur in healthy individuals, and are not useful signs in isolation.
 In cerebellar diseases, the reflexes may be pendular, and muscle contraction and relaxation tend to be slow, but these are not sensitive or specific to cerebellar signs.